 If liability is denied, or if your solicitor cannot reach an agreement about the amount of damages that should be paid, the case may need to be decided in court.
 Although in reality, the vast majority of personal injury cases of this type are settled without requiring the involvement of the courts.

 Are there any time limits for making a claim?

 Under personal injury law, you have a time limit of three years to begin a claim against somebody who’s negligence has caused you to suffer an injury.

 With most accident claims the injury is caused by a sudden event, such as slipping on a wet floor, being involved in a car accident or being injured by faulty machinery at work.
 But with claims for carpal tunnel and similar repetitive strain injuries, the injury is usually caused over a long period of time rather than on one specific date.

 So with carpal tunnel syndrome claims, the three year time limit will begin on the date that your condition is diagnosed by your GP or doctor.
 In personal injury terms, this is known as the date of knowledge.

 It is important that you start your claim within this time limit as failing to do so can render your case time or statute barred.
 This will prevent you from claiming compensation regardless of the extent of your injuries and the impact they have had on your life.

 Ready to start your injury claim?

-If you would like to discuss your case with an experienced personal injury lawyer, contact us today to arrange your free case assessment.
+If you would like to discuss your case with an experienced personal injury lawyer, call 0800 678 1410 or request a call back to arrange your free case assessment.
 This can be done over the phone and won’t take any more than 15 minutes in most cases.

-If we can help and you would like to proceed, we will be happy to act on a no win no fee basis.
-This means there are no upfront costs, no hidden charges and if we don’t win, you won’t pay a penny.
+If your solicitor can help and you would like to proceed, they will be happy to act on a no win no fee basis.
+This means there are no upfront costs, no hidden charges and if they don’t win, you won’t pay a penny.